neo250376/GPU-CPU-auto-install/README.md

 These scripts are primarily intended for GCP Nvidia P100 and V100 graphics instances.
 If you wish to use the user install then you will need to use the correct thread and batch size for your own graphics cards.

-Please refer to https://bitbucket.org/cryptogone/arionum-gpu-miner for more information on different graphics cards settings.

 Installation instructions.

 If you are installing the GPU and CPU miner manually on your own rig, download Install_GPU_CPU_user.sh.